-Survey of Nineteenth Century Art II 3 credits, 3 hours lecture
+Survey of Nineteenth Century Art II

 A continuation of Art History 271.
 An examination of the visual arts, especially painting and sculpture, in Europe during the second half of the 19th century.
 The course traces the development and influence of art movements such as Realism, Impressionism, Post-Impressionism and Symbolism, and emphasizes the struggle against the domination of the Academy and of academic art in the later 19th century.